cosmos/ibc-go/e2e/README.md

 #### Building and pushing a `simd` image.

-If we ever need to manually build and push an image, we can do so with the [Build Simd Image](../.github/workflows/build-simd-image-from-tag.yml) github workflow.
+If we ever need to manually build and push an image, we can do so with the [Build Simd Image](../.github/workflows/build-simd-image-from-tag.yml) GitHub workflow.

 Thie can be triggered manually from the UI by navigating to